Akinori Iwamura

 Teams

-Akinori Iwamura (岩村 明憲) (born February 9, 1979, in Uwajima, Ehime, Japan) was a third baseman and second baseman for Tampa Bay.
-He was signed by the Devil Rays from NPB's Tokyo Yakult Swallows on December 15, 2006 after the Rays won the rights to negotiate with him via the posting system.
+Akinori Iwamura (岩村 明憲) (born February 9, 1979, in Ehime, Japan) was a third baseman and second baseman for Tampa Bay.
+He was acquired by the Devil Rays from Nippon Professional Baseball's Tokyo Yakult Swallows on December 15, 2006 after the Rays won the rights to negotiate with him via the posting system.

 Iwamura was the second player to be acquired by Tampa Bay via the posting system from NPB.
 The first was reliever Shinji Mori from the Seibu Lions.[1]